CyberbuildLab/masonry-cc/README.md

 If you are interested in the source code, please contact Frédéric Bosché at [f.bosche@ed.ac.uk](mailto:f.bosche@ed.ac.uk?subject=Source%20code%20of%20the%20CC%20Plugin).

+# Test Dataset

+Some test datasets are available at doi:10.7488/ds/2892 (University of Edinburgh's DataShare site).

 # Feedback and Acknowledgement

 For any feedback about the plugin, please contact Frédéric Bosché at [f.bosche@ed.ac.uk](mailto:f.bosche@ed.ac.uk?subject=Source%20code%20of%20the%20CC%20Plugin).